apigee/api-platform-samples/sample-proxies/oauth-advanced/README.md

 ### Before you start

-1. CD to the root directory of the `oauth-advanced` sample: `./api-platform-samples/sample-proxies/oauth-advanced`.
-2. Open `../../setup/setenv.sh` and add your Apigee Edge account information.
+1. Open `./api-platform-samples/setup/setenv.sh` and add your Apigee Edge account information.
 The sample components will be deployed to the organization specified in this file.

 ```sh
     org="The name of your organization on Apigee Edge"